Regional Ventless Trap Program: Seeking Industry Participants

 conviction will not impact your ranking within the application process.
 All participants will

 - Why is the project only in the summer months, when fishing doesn’t pick up in

 my area until the Fall?

-We are limited by funds to three months, and it was decided that collecting data
+We are limited by funds to three months, and it was decided that collecting data before and

-information in the limited time period.
+limited time period.